-The vagina is like a self-cleaning oven...there is no need to use external cleansers for any reason, nor should you.
-There is a balance of bacteria in the vagina that protect it, and disturbing that balance is quite unpleasant.
-Have you ever contracted a vaginal yeast infection after taking antibiotics for strep throat, for example?
+Some women believe that they need to clean themselves out internally.
+But women's insides are like a self-cleaning oven...there is no need to use external cleansers for any reason, nor should you.
+There is a balance of bacteria inside that protect you, and disturbing that balance is quite unpleasant.
+Have you ever contracted a yeast infection after taking antibiotics for strep throat, for example?
 This happens often.

-Putting what amounts to food in your vagina is even worse.
-Not only does the carbonation aggravate the vaginal tissue, it provides food for bacteria, perhaps the wrong bacteria.
+Putting what amounts to food inside your private parts is even worse.
+Douching with carbonated soda pop not only aggravates the tissue, it provides food for bacteria, perhaps the wrong bacteria.
 And, in the end, it does not accomplish the goal of preventing pregnancy.

-The cervix provides a very effective barrier between the vagina and the uterus.
+The cervix provides a very effective barrier to the uterus.
 It secretes protective mucus, and it is tightly closed except during ovulation when it opens slightly to allow sperm to enter.
-The mucus strips out everything from the ejaculate except the sperm, which is critical because prostaglandins in the seminal fluid could cause shock if they got into the uterus.
+The mucus strips out everything from the ejaculate except the sperm, which is critical because prostaglandins in the seminal fluid could cause shock and even circulatory collapse if they got into the uterus.

-And therein lies the reason a douche doesn't work after sex.
-Sure, you might wash out any sperm in the vagina, but that is not the sperm you want to eliminate--the sperm that has already made it past the cervix is high-tailing it to the the fallopian tubes, out of reach.
+And that's the reason a douche doesn't work to prevent conception after sex.
+Sure, you might wash out any sperm hanging out around the cervix, but that is not the sperm you need to eliminate--the sperm that has already made it past the cervix is high-tailing it to the the fallopian tubes, out of reach.
 Think you can be quicker than the sperm?
 Not unless you keep a soda by the bed, ready to use within seconds, and even then, you underestimate the speed of the ejaculation.